 - Rental apartments.
 In general, the owner of the rental apartment is responsible for maintaining outside structures and permanent structures such as floors and stairs in the apartment.
 The tenant is responsible for movable objects within the apartment.
 The fault would depend on what caused the accident.
 One exception is that if the unsafe condition was never reported to the landlord, the tenant may be solely liable.

 Rosenfeld Injury Lawyers represents people who have been harmed due to poorly maintained businesses, rental apartments and homes.
-Our team of premises liability lawyers investigates the circumstances surrounding the incident, evaluates potential code violations, and then consults with necessary experts such as engineers, architects or industrial designers to prepare the case for settlement or trial.
+Our team of Chicago premises liability lawyers investigates the circumstances surrounding the incident, evaluates potential code violations, and then consults with necessary experts such as engineers, architects or industrial designers to prepare the case for settlement or trial.

 - Apartment Building Accidents